YujieWuu/Multi-level_MSM/README.md

 sim_Table2_two_stage.R can perform the two-stage method while using a mixed effects model to estimate the treatment probability;

-real_data.R can performed the real data analysis in the paper.
+real_data.R can perform the real data analysis in the paper.
 Since the AAA dataset is not publicly available, we created a simulated real data for illustration.